LoayHalawani/Fuelogic/README.md

 A Database Management System (DBMS) for a fuel distribution company developed using SQL.

 # Note
-SQL code includes CREATE and INSERT statements as well as some SELECT queries.
+SQL includes CREATE and INSERT statements as well as some SELECT queries.